Questions to Ask a Wedding Photographer Before You Book

 Why it matters

 Some photographers always work alone.
 Others include a second photographer as standard, or offer one as an option.
-It is worth knowing how your photographer usually works, what is included, and whether a second photographer would genuinely add something to the kind of wedding you are planning.
+It is worth knowing how your photographer usually works and what is included.

 What a good answer looks like